 Stop by our farmyard garden and check out what’s growing in the different beds; enjoy the smells of mint, basil, oregano, sage, and more.
 See how the compost bins turn garden waste into nutritious compost that we add back into the soil.
 The Learning Garden is at its best during the late spring, summer, and fall months when program participants and campers help us plant, maintain, and harvest the crops.

 Join our teacher naturalists on the farm for drop-in activities to learn more about the nature of Massachusetts.
-Drop-in activities take place at 10:00 am and 11:30 am on weekdays from mid-April to the end of October; and at 10:00 am, 11:30 am, and 2:30 pm on weekends year-round.
+Drop-in activities take place at 10:00 am and 11:30 am on weekdays from mid-April to mid-August; and at 10:00 am, 11:30 am, and 2:30 pm on weekends year-round.
 Check the schedule board just past admissions or on the farmyard when you arrive.

 |$2.50 Adults (13+)||$1.50 One Child (2-12)||$1 for each add'l child||Free for ages <2|